vigneshsweekaran/flipdazed.github.io/_posts/2017-08-24-backtesting-quant-strategies.md

 see why the dev didn't subclass `PyAlgoTrade` or `Zipline` for the backtesting.

 This library is useful for its API endpoints, however.

+# A minimal backtest
+This minimal example uses the `zipline` library with a simple momentum strategy.